-For each day, (t-1), we sort all stocks for which returns are reported in the CRSP NYSE/AMEX/NASDAQ daily returns file into 10 deciles based on the one-day return.
-We further split decile 1 (lowest returns) and decile 10 (highest returns) into two vingtiles.
-We then calculate the time series mean of the daily buy-sell imbalances for each partition on the day following the return sort.
-This calculation is analogous to that for our sorts based on abnormal volume.
-13 where NB{St} is the number of times stock s was purchased by investors in the dataset on day t and S_0 is the number of stocks with a return of zero on day t-1.
-Similar calculations are done to determine the average number of sales and the average value of purchases and sales for stocks with a return of zero on day t-1.
-We also have replicated our results using standardized returns.
-Specifically, on each day, we calculate $(R)/\sigma$, the daily return on day t divided by the standard deviation of the firm's daily return from t-252 to t-1.
-Results using the standardized measure of returns are similar to those reported in the paper and are available from the authors at http://faculty.haas.berkeley.edu/odean/attention.html.
+For each day (t-1), we sort all stocks for which returns are reported in the CRSP NYSE/AMEX/NASDAQ daily returns file into ten deciles based on the one day return.
+We further split decile one (lowest returns) and decile ten (highest returns) into two vingtiles.
+We then calculate the time series mean of the daily buy-sell imbalance for each partition on the day following the return sort.
+This calculation is analogous to that for our sorts based on abnormal volume.13